-Clients who receive legal services from unregistered barristers are aware that such unregistered barristers are not subject to the same regulatory safeguards that would apply if they instructed a practising barrister.
+oC34 Clients who receive legal services from unregistered barristers are aware that such unregistered barristers are not subject to the same regulatory safeguards that would apply if they instructed a practising barrister.

-- rC144 If you are an unregistered barrister and you supply legal services (other than as provided for in Rule C145) to any inexperienced client then, before supplying such services: - .1 you must explain to the client that: - .a (unless you are supplying legal services pursuant to Rule S12) you are not acting as a barrister; - .b you are not subject to those parts of the Code of Conduct and other provisions of this Handbook which apply only to BSB authorised persons; - .c the Bar Standards Board will only consider complaints about you which concern the Core Duties or those parts of the Code of Conduct and other provisions of this Handbook which apply to you; - .d (unless you are covered by professional indemnity insurance) you are not covered by professional indemnity insurance; - .e they have the right to make a complaint, how they can complain, to whom, of any time limits for making a complaint but that they have no right to complain to the Legal Ombudsman about the services you supply; - .2 you must get written confirmation from the client that you have given this explanation.
+- .1 you must explain to the client that: - .a (unless you are supplying legal services pursuant to Rule S12) you are not acting as a barrister; - .b you are not subject to those parts of the Code of Conduct and other provisions of this Handbook which apply only to BSB authorised persons; - .c the Bar Standards Board will only consider complaints about you which concern the Core Duties or those parts of the Code of Conduct and other provisions of this Handbook which apply to you; - .d (unless you are covered by professional indemnity insurance) you are not covered by professional indemnity insurance; - .e they have the right to make a complaint, how they can complain, to whom, of any time limits for making a complaint but that they have no right to complain to the Legal Ombudsman about the services you supply; - .2 you must get written confirmation from the client that you have given this explanation.